 Where Your Money Goes

-Save-A-Dog Scheme relies on donations for its continuing existence and does not receive any government funding.
-Donations to Save-A-Dog Scheme help with the general care of the dogs and the maintenance of the organisation.
-The greatest expense is for veterinary treatment for the dogs, which includes the care of sick and injured dogs.
-These dogs are nursed back to health rather than being destroyed as they may be elsewhere.
+Save-A-Dog Scheme relies on donations for its continuing existence.
+Donations to Save-A-Dog Scheme help with the general care of the animals and the maintenance of the organisation.
+The greatest expense is for veterinary treatment for the dogs and cats, which includes the care of sick and injured animals.
+These animals are nursed back to health rather than being destroyed as they may be elsewhere.